[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 1

 She was, as yet, unaware that a young man had eased into the room.
-It was not his purpose to creep, yet so quiet was his nonchalant step, that she did not notice his entry.
+It was not his purpose to creep, yet so quiet was his step that she did not notice his entry.

-Unaware of her admirer's entry, Miril continued to enjoy her unique daydream.
-A clean swoop to the target, a swift flash to success: long had she been drawn towards its as-yet un-grasped glory.
+Miril, unaware of her admirer's entry, continued to enjoy her unique daydream.
+It was all about personal success.
+A clean swoop to the target, a swift flash to distinction: long had she been drawn towards the as-yet un-grasped glory of the dream.

 Ah well, she must wait for today's test to begin...